Home » Blog » HDPE Geomembranes : Composition, Functions, and Applications

 What is HDPE geomembrane?

 HDPE geomembrane refers to High-Density Polyethylene geomembrane, a synthetic membrane liner manufactured from high-density polyethylene resins.
-It is engineered to offer exceptional resistance to chemicals, ultraviolet rays, punctures, and other environmental stressors.
+It is engineered to offer exceptional resistance to chemicals, ultraviolet rays, punctures, and other environmental stressors, making it a reliable impermeable liner material for demanding engineering applications.

 What is the raw material for geomembrane?